sinaghadermarzi/simple-deep-research/artifacts/pydata_2025_proposal.md

 OpenAI and Gemini's Deep Research offerings are a great way to get a detailed research report on a topic.

-In this begginer friendly tutorial, we’ll walk through building a simple lightweight agent workflow to perform deep research.
+In this beginner friendly tutorial, we’ll walk through building a simple lightweight agent workflow to perform deep research.

 ## Description

 OpenAI and Gemini's Deep Research offerings are a great way to get a detailed research report on a topic.

-In this begginer friendly tutorial, we’ll walk through building a simple lightweight agent-style workflow to perform deep research.
+In this beginner friendly tutorial, we’ll walk through building a simple lightweight agent-style workflow to perform deep research.

 A Deep Research Workflow is composed of -
     (a) Understanding what the user is asking for